 For an instance of how effective utilizing thermal mass in house design can be have a look at this article; basically water with a solar greenhouse was used to wipe out heating bills for a house for getting on for 20 years!
 Also have a look at this article for a building in UK using thermal mass, timbrel vaulting and passive design techniques to also wipe out heating and cooling bills.

-The 3rd trick - Cross VentilationCross ventilation
+The 3rd trick - create Cross VentilationCross ventilation

 is simply being able to set your property up so that the prevailing winds